BillClinton/Appunto-Auth/README.md

 ## Note to Sparks users reading this on getsparks.org

 Appunto-Auth is no longer being released as a spark.
-It does noy seem that the sparks project is actively maintained and the install is actually easier when it is not packaged as a spark.
+It does not seem that the sparks project is actively maintained and the install is actually easier when it is not packaged as a spark.

 Please visit http://www.appunto.net/appunt-auth for more information on Appunto-Auth